yuhengr/tp/docs/UserGuide.md

 - Anything after `[INDEX]` will be ignored.
 - Command works as long as the user input starts with `results` (e.g. `resultsss`, `resultsad`) for easier usage.

-Example usage: `results details 2`
+Examples:
+`results details 2` shows the results for Attempt 2 (with questions and answers) `results 2` shows the results for Attempt 2 (score only)

 ### 3. Get solution(s) for a question / topic: `solution`